NDietrich/CyberChef-for-Splunk/src/cyberchef/README.md

 # Binary File Declaration
 Splunk AppInspect reqiures the following statement:
 This app includes one webassembly (WASM) binary file: **bin/node_modules/tesseract.js-core/tesseract-core.wasm**.
 This file is installed as a part of the required [Tesseract](https://www.npmjs.com/package/tesseract) npm library.
-The source code for this binary file is included in the same directory (tesseract-core.wasm.js) along with compilation instructions (readme.md).
+The source code for this binary file is included in the same directory (tesseract-core.wasm.js) and instructions are in the README.md.txt file.